Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 * The length of time between when a user performs an action, and when it is rolled back.
 * The number of actions that must be rolled back.

 Unfortunately, this architecture allows both of these factors to grow quite large in offline mode.
 The longer a user is offline, the larger these factors become.
-It would be possible a user to complete an entire workflow in offline mode, only to have the whole thing discarded by a rollback when they come back online.
+It would be possible for a user to complete an entire workflow in offline mode, only to have the whole thing discarded by a rollback when they come back online.
 This would make for quite an agonizing UX.

-### Why are Rollbacks Necessary?
+### Avoiding Rollbacks with Event Sourcing

 At this point its useful to consider why rollbacks are necessary.
 They are necessary because HTTP requests can fail.
 Most mobile apps interact with a REST API over HTTP using several different endpoints.
 Oftentimes, these endpoints are backed by different services and databases - each of which can fail in different ways.

 Because mobile apps make so many _different_ requests, each of which can fail for _different_ reasons at _different_ times, responding to failed HTTP requests is very important.
 Of course, in this architecture, we respond to these request failures with rollbacks.

 What if we make a more foundational change to how we approach state management and interaction with backend services?
-Can we avoid some of these issues, and create an architecture with all of the advantages of this architecture, but in which rollbacks are not necessary?
+Can we avoid some of these issues, and create an architecture with all of the advantages of optimistic updates, but in which rollbacks are not necessary?

-...Brief overview of event sourcing...
+In fact, we can!
+We can convert our system from a traditional REST architecture to an event sourced one. **Event sourcing** is a system architecture in which objects called events are the source of truth.
+In an event sourcing system, state is not stored as a structured object in a SQL database.
+Instead, state is recorded as a series of events - an array of event objects.
+This series of events can then be run through an interpreter that converts an event stream into an actual state object.

+Event sourcing deserves a blog post in and of itself (or several).
+It's a fascinating architecture that solves a lot of common problems with REST, and introduces other new ones.
+I've only given a brief description of the subject - just enough to understand the offline architecture I'll introduce below.
+You can read more about event sourcing [here](https://martinfowler.com/eaaDev/EventSourcing.html).

 ## Event Driven - Event Queue Online (Optimistic Update)